kesarion/simple-archiver/README.md

 Used by extract() and provided as unzip and tar from the module.

 ## Issues & Features
 If you've got an issue, it's probably related to the above npm packages used in this project.
-Do your research before create a new issue.
+Do your research before you create a new issue.

-If you want to propose a new feature, check if it's possible through the above mentioned packages first; if yes, then create a new issue for it; if no, then go to the relevant package and create a new issue for it there.
+If you want to propose a new feature, check if it's possible through the above mentioned packages first.
+If yes, then create a new issue for it, if no, then go to the relevant package and create a new issue for it there.

 ## Thanks
 A big thank you to the above package creators and collaborators for making this possible.